What’s the Difference? Mineral Spirits vs Paint Thinner

-The purity and low toxicity of mineral spirits allow it to expand its role well well beyond a small paint job.
-Mineral spirits can be used to remove paint as well as oils, tar, or gunk from larger surface areas: like garden shears and saws, metal and wood worktops, and even concrete floors.
+The purity and low toxicity of mineral spirits allow it to expand its role well beyond a small paint job.
+Mineral spirits can be used to remove paint as well as oils, tar, or gunk from larger surface areas such as garden shears and saws, metal and wood worktops, and even concrete floors.
 While paint thinner, too, can be applied to metal, wood, or concrete without damaging it, its higher toxicity and its emission of more noxious fumes make it unsuitable for use as a cleaner for large surface areas—best to save it for spot treatments.

 Neither is suitable for latex paint applications.

-Mineral spirits and traditional paint thinners are solvent-based (not water-based) and therefore intended for use only with oil-based paints.
+All paint thinners are solvent-based (not water-based) and therefore intended for use only with oil-based paints.
 Using either to thin or clean off water-based latex paint might separate the paint pigment from the paint solvents during a thinning application or fail to dissolve it from utensils during a cleaning application.
-When thinning or cleaning tools covered in latex paint, you should instead use plain water or a specially-formulated latex-based paint thinner (e.g. Thin-X Latex Paint Thinner).
+When thinning or cleaning tools covered in latex paint, you should instead use plain water or a specially formulated latex-based paint thinner (e.g. Thin-X Latex Paint Thinner).